 Conclusions and Insights on digital advertising in the middle east

 - While TV advertising is still leading traditional advertising to dominate the biggest share of advertising in the region, the digital ad spending market will continue to grow in 2017 with a huge opportunity to catch-up with global market rates in the coming years.
 The region cannot resist the global change in advertising.

 - Clients have started demanding payment by results (ROI & Return on ad spend ROAS) as well as enhanced consumer insights and analytics.
 Even from creative agencies, as well as media buyers.
 This means the whole industry will shift into digital and sophisticated programmatic advertising which is more accountable.

-- YouTube Ads is one of the hottest trends in GCC region which is going to attract a big share of TV commercial spending in the coming years.
+- YouTube Ads are one of the hottest trends in the GCC region which is going to attract a big share of TV commercial spending in the coming years.

 - Sadly, there is still a huge gap in digital advertising efficiency in the region due to the lack of advanced tracking, programmatic technology, and skills.
 Some of the top brands are still relying on UK’s agencies when it comes to search engine marketing.
 However, there are very advanced local agencies that need to invest more in building solid capabilities in digital advertising technology.

 Let’s wait until the end of the year to have the final numbers and keep evaluating the industry.

 Do you have any experience in digital advertising in any of the Middle East and Africa region?
 What opportunities do you see lying in this sector?